fg-research/website/docs/_sources/blog/product/posts/cnn-kmeans-control-chart-clustering.rst.txt

     <p>
     Time series clustering is the task of partitioning a set of time series into homogeneous groups.
     Traditional clustering algorithms based on the Euclidean distance, such as K-Means clustering, are not directly applicable to time series data, as time series with similar patterns can have large Euclidean distance due to misalignments and offsets along the time axis <a href="#references">[1]</a>,
     <a href="#references">[2]</a>, <a href="#references">[3]</a>.
     </p>

     <p>
     A possible solution to this problem is to encode the time series into a number of time-independent features, and to use these derived features as inputs in a standard clustering algorithm based on the Euclidean distance
     <a href="#references">[3]</a>.
-    The task of extracting the time-independent features of a set of unlabelled time series is referred to as
+The task of extracting the time-independent features of a set of unlabelled time
-    <i>time series representation learning</i>.
+    series is referred to as <i>time series representation learning</i>.
     </p>

     <p>
     Several unsupervised and self-supervised deep learning architectures have been proposed in the literature on time series representation learning <a href="#references">[4]</a>.
 One of the most general frameworks is introduced in <a href="#references">[5]</a>, where a convolutional encoder is trained in an unsupervised manner by minimizing the <i>triplet loss</i> in order to extract a fixed-length feature vector from a set of possibly varying-length time series.
-The feature vectors produced by the encoder can then be used in both unsupervised and supervised downstream tasks, such as time series clustering, time series classification and time series regression.
+The feature vectors produced by the convolutional encoder can then be used in both unsupervised and supervised downstream tasks, such as time series clustering, time series classification and time series regression.
     </p>

     <p>